kohlschutter/stringhold/README.md

 	h.isEmpty(); // false because we claim the string is at least 5 characters long h.isString(); // not true yet

+A StringHolder that reads contents from a function that supplies StringReader instances:

+	StringHolder h = StringHolder.withReaderSupplier(() -> new StringReader("hello"), (
+        e) -> IOExceptionHandler.ExceptionResponse.ILLEGAL_STATE);

 A sequence of String(Holder)s, some are nested:

 	StringHolderSequence seq = new StringHolderSequence();